canonical/charmed-openstack-upgrader/docs/explanation/index.rst

 Explanation
 ===========

-This section provides additional information about the upgrade stages, implementation, and known issues.
+This section provides additional information about the upgrade stages, scopes, and the implementation.

 .. toctree::
    :maxdepth: 1